 What Are Hippie Names?

-The beliefs of the hippies extended to everything – right from the living situations to their choice of baby names.
+The beliefs of the hippies extended to everything – from their living situations to their notion of marriage, such as having a love child and so forth.
+This bohemian trend continues when it comes to their choice of baby names.
 Instead of choosing conventional names, they chose ones that celebrated nature and free spirit.
 These names are beginning to make a comeback, especially in the tinsel town.
 So why not you have one for your little one?
 Don’t fret because MomJunction lays down a cozy list to choose from.

 Dusk, the time between day and night, would make a great name for your son.
 This nature name entered the top 200 list in the 1960s and was there for a long time.